eth-brownie/brownie/docs/api-network.rst

 If you wish to interact with a contract outside of a project where only the ABI is available, use the ``Contract`` class.

-Arguments supplied to calls or transaction methods are converted using the methods outlined in the :ref:`convert<api-brownie-convert>` module.
+Arguments supplied to calls or transaction methods are converted using the methods outlined in the :ref:`convert<api-convert>` module.

 .. note::